XiaoqiongXia/TransCDR/README.md

 -----------------------------------------------------------------

 ## 1. Introduction
-**TransCDR** is a Python implementation of a deep learning model for enhancing the generalizability of cancer drug response prediction through transfer learning and multimodal data fusion.
+**TransCDR** is a Python implementation of a deep learning model for enhancing the generalizability of cancer drug response prediction through transfer learning and multimodal data fusion for drug representation.

 **TransCDR** achieves state-of-the-art results of predicting CDRs in various scenarios.
-More importantly, **TransCDR** is shown to be effective in the external dataset: CCLE and TCGA.
-In summary, **TransCDR** could be a powerful tool for cancer drug response prediction and has promising prospects in precision medicine and drug discovery.
+More importantly, **TransCDR** is shown to be effective in the external dataset: CCLE.
+In summary, **TransCDR** could be a powerful tool for cancer drug response.

 ## 2. TransCDR
 Figure 1: The overall architecture of **TransCDR** is located at image/